Lamb vs. Beef — Health Impact and Nutrition Comparison

 People often choose meat based on its subjective qualities, such as taste and texture.
-However, different types of meat can vary with their nutrition and their impact on health.
+However, different types of meat can vary in their nutrition and their impact on health.
 In this article, we will discuss the differences and similarities between lamb or mutton and beef based on scientifically proven information.

 The main difference between lamb or mutton and beef is naturally the animal they come from.

 Lamb, mutton, and hogget are all names for domestic sheep meat.
 However, these terms are not interchangeable.
-Mutton or hogget is the meat of fully grown sheep, usually two and three years of age, respectively, while lamb is the meat of a sheep younger than the age of one.
+Mutton or hogget is the meat of fully grown sheep, usually two and three years of age, respectively, while the lamb is the meat of a sheep younger than the age of one.

-Beef is the meat of older cattle: domesticated cows or bulls.
+Beef is the meat of older cattle – domesticated cows or bulls.
 The meat of young cattle is called veal.
 To see a complete comparison of veal and lamb or mutton, you can visit this page.

 Lamb and beef are both classified as red meat.
-Compared to white meat, red meat is darker in color and richer in myoglobin, and therefore heme iron.
+Compared to white meat, red meat is darker in color and richer in myoglobin and, therefore, heme iron.

 Lamb and beef meat can be very hard to tell apart based on appearance alone.
 Beef and lamb are dark in color, both being types of red meat.
 However, when comparing the two, beef can appear to be darker due to a higher iron and myoglobin content.